ansereb/mysql_bb/README.md

 # mysql_bb
-Boolean-based blind SQL injection Proof of Concept for MySQL.
+Boolean-based blind SQL injection exploit for MySQL.

 This script attempts to retrieve result of given SQL query by making boolean-based blind injection into supplied HTTP GET URI.
 Basic concept is the assumption that True and False answers has different Content-Length header and True>False.
 ## Usage example